Make Your AUV Adaptive: An Environment-Aware Reinforcement Learning Framework For Underwater Tasks: EXPERIMENTS

 \subsection{Experiment I: Multi-AUV Data Collection Task Under Normal Sea Conditions}

 We first applied environment-aware RL framework to train two AUVs to complete the data collection task under normal sea conditions, excluding complex disturbances like tides and turbulence.
 The AUVs utilized the embedded environment-aware module to capture near-field hydrodynamic data, which was integrated into the state space representation.
 After each training session, the LLM-based AUV structure optimization module quantitatively assessed the performance metrics in the training results and dynamically adjusted AUV morphology.
-Our experiment involved three iterative design generations, each consisting of 300 RL training episodes, whose results are shown in Fig. 4.
+Our experiment involved three iterative design generations, each consisting of 400 RL training episodes (results from the first 300 training episodes), whose results are shown in Fig. 4.

 Fig. 4 presents a comparative analysis of training results of environment-aware RL versus the traditional RL framework.
-Results show that the environment-aware RL framework consistently outperforms the traditional RL framework across all AUV generations.
+Results show that the environment-aware RL framework consistently outperforms the traditional RL framework across all AUV generations (notably in early performance gains and convergence speed).
 Both cumulative reward and data rate improved continuously during training, indicating the development of adaptive control policy for environmental compliance and task objectives.
 Additionally, energy consumption stabilized quickly despite performance gains, demonstrating the proposed framework's energy efficiency.
 Evolving structure designs yielded significant improvements in reward and data rate while reducing energy consumption, suggesting that optimized AUV's structure enhance environmental adaptability through reduced drag and improved flow field.
 The details of AUV structure and the structure of each AUV generation with corresponding flow field information are presented in Table \uppercase\expandafter{\romannumeral2} and Fig. 5, respectively.